KDE/digikam-doc/main_window/image_view.rst

     :alt:
     :align: center

-    The Avanced Rename Date Selector to Setup Modifiers
+    The Avanced Rename Date Selector to Setup Modifiers in Renaming Pattern

 In addition these options can be customized further with the help of a number of **Modifiers**.
-A list of all options and modifiers together with a short explanations will open when clicking the info button.
+A list of all **Options** and **Modifiers** together with a short explanations will open when clicking the info button.

 .. figure:: images/mainwindow_advanced_rename_help.webp
     :alt: